 Key Performance Indicator for the Safe, Clean Water Program

 Conduct 60 cleanup events (4 per year).

 Respond to requests on litter or graffiti cleanup within 5 working days.

 Improves the appearance of waterways in neighborhoods and parks by removing trash, graffiti and litter as well as illegally dumped items such as cars, shopping carts, appliances, etc.

-Reduces illegal dumping into or near waterways by repairing and installing fencing on District property
+Reduces illegal dumping into or near waterways by repairing and installing fencing on Valley Water property

 Provides coordinated response to community complaints about trash and graffiti in neighborhoods

 About the Safe, Clean Water and Natural Flood Protection Program

 In November 2012 the voters of Santa Clara County overwhelmingly approved Measure B, the Safe, Clean Water and Natural Flood Protection Program, as a countywide special parcel tax for 15 years with a sunset date of June 30, 2028.
 This Program replaced the Clean, Safe Creeks and Natural Flood Protection Plan, which voters approved in November 2000.

 The Safe, Clean Water Program was developed with input from more than 16,000 residents and stakeholders and was created to match the community’s needs and values.
 The voters of Santa Clara County identified five priorities: